 Permissionless is open to everyone to join, view and precipitate.

-On the other side, permissioned enterprise blockchain doesn’t necessarily need to have a native token or asset for their platform, they also do not need miners, and they also do need tokens.
-They are permissioned which means that their owners tightly control it and customized to their needs.
+On the other side, permissioned enterprise blockchain doesn’t necessarily need to have a native token or asset for their platform.
+They also do not need miners, and they also need tokens.
+They are permissioned, which means that their owners tightly control it and customize it to their needs.

 Want to know more about Blockchain Transformation?
-Check out our Enterprise Blockchains Guide!
+Enroll in our Certified Enterprise Blockchain Professional (CEBP) course now!

-There are many different use cases for blockchain.
+There are many different enterprise blockchain use cases.
 However, there are implementation challenges as well as pertaining to each use case.
-The trust provided by blockchain creates a whole new value as it enables organizations to handle counterfeit and corruption in a much better way.
-It also improves supply chain, automates processes and improves data storage and access.
+Blockchain’s trust creates a whole new value as it enables organizations to handle counterfeit and corruption in a much better way.
+It also improves the supply chain, automates processes, and improves data storage and access.

 By using blockchain technology, banks can make their users the center of their user experience.
 Right now, most of the major banks are already in the process of examining and adopting blockchain technology, even though they are not found of bitcoin.

-As we already mentioned, there are implementation challenges considering it is still a new emerging technology.
-However, the value continues to grow as we can see from the current blockchain ecosystem around us.
+As we already mentioned, there are blockchain adoption challenges considering it is still a new emerging technology.
+However, the value continues to grow, as we can see from the current blockchain ecosystem around us.
 With time, we will be able to solve more challenges and incorporate blockchain technology better.

-Most of the time when people think about blockchain they think about bitcoin.
-Bitcoin is blockchain first generation cryptocurrency but blockchain is more than a cryptocurrency.
+Most of the time, when people think about Blockchain, they think about bitcoin.
+Bitcoin is a first-generation blockchain cryptocurrency, but Blockchain is more than a cryptocurrency.

-As you can see, there are 20 leading enterprises which are currently examining blockchain technology.
+As you can see, there are 20 leading enterprises implementing blockchain technology.

-- Insurance giants like Metlife & Prudential are experimenting blockchain with automated insurance claims and trade solutions
+- Insurance giants like Metlife & Prudential are experimenting with Blockchain for insurance with automated insurance claims and trade solutions

-- Shipping giants like FedEx & Maersk are establishing platforms powered by blockchain that will monitor shipping of cargo.
+- Shipping giants like FedEx & Maersk are establishing platforms powered by Blockchain for trading that will monitor cargo shipping.